Cotegra

 Mixing Order

-Tank clean out recommendations can be found on the product label.
+Tank clean-out recommendations can be found on product labels.

-Lance fungicide contains a Group 7 active ingredient and controls alternaria black spot and sclerotinia.
-Cotegra fungicide contains Group 7 and 3 active ingredients and controls sclerotinia in canola.
-Both of these fungicides can be applied at the 20-50% flowering stage.
+Lance fungicide contains boscalid, a Group 7 active ingredient and provides proven and consistent yield protection from sclerotinia and alternaria black spot.
+Both Lance and Cotegra can be applied at the 20-50% flowering stage.

 Restrictions/conditions for Cotegra fungicide application in canola: